Residential Tenant Rights

 The landlord cannot force you to leave immediately.
 The landlord must first give you written notice that you are being evicted.
 The notice must state why you are being asked to leave and when you must move.
 The landlord must give this letter to you by hand delivery or by posting it on the premises where you live.

 If you are being evicted for non-payment of rent, the notice must give you ten (10) days to move or to pay the amount of rent you owe.
 The amount of notice the tenant must be given at the end of the term or for a lease violation depends on the length of the lease.
-If the lease is for a period of one year or less, or is a month to month lease, fifteen (15) days notice must be given.
-If the lease is for a periods of more than one year, thirty (30) days notice must be provided to the tenant.
+If the lease is for a period of one year or less or is a month to month lease, fifteen (15) days notice must be given.
+If the lease period of more than one year, thirty (30) days notice must be provided to the tenant.
 A written lease may shorten the notice or waive the notice entirely.

 If you have not moved out by the deadline, the landlord must go to the Magisterial District Court and file a landlord/tenant complaint.
 The complaint will state when the Magisterial District Judge will conduct a hearing regarding your eviction.
 It will be sent to you by first class mail or delivered to you by a Pennsylvania constable.
 Do not ignore this complaint.
 If you do nothing, the Magisterial District Judge will enter a judgment in the landlord's favor.
 Anytime before the hearing, you may file a cross-complaint to the landlord’s complaint or may assert any other claim against the landlord.